-&lt;sup>29 Employers doing business in multiple states and countries often prefer uniformity in their restrictive covenant agreements.
+29 Employers doing business in multiple states and countries often prefer uniformity in their restrictive covenant agreements.
 While uniformity may be an ideal, it may not be possible due to various state law limitations on such covenants or limits on specifying outside forums or choice of law.
-See, e.g., Cal.
-Business and Professions Code Section 16600; California Labor Code Section 925 (prohibiting out of state choice of law and forum provisions in employment agreements subject to certain exceptions).
+See, e.g., CAL.
+BUS. & PROF. CODE § 16600; CAL.
+LAB.
+CODE § 925 (prohibiting out-of-state choice of law and forum provisions in employment agreements subject to certain exceptions).

-number of states, remains a hot button issue that state and federal legislators and regulators continue to scrutinize.
+number of states, remains a hot-button issue that state and federal legislators and regulators continue to scrutinize.

 Employers should timely disclose to candidates before they accept employment any requirement that they sign a noncompete agreement.
-For example, waiting to disclose a restrictive covenant until the first day of the employee's job, or perhaps even thereafter, even where legally permitted, can have multiple adverse consequences, including decreasing morale.
-And it is often the disgruntled employee who poses the biggest security risk to a company.
+For example, waiting to disclose a restrictive covenant until the first day of the employee's job, or perhaps even thereafter, even where legally permitted,30 can have multiple adverse consequences, including decreasing morale.31 And it is often the disgruntled employee who poses the biggest security risk to a company.

-&lt;sup>30 Additionally, employees are often frustrated when they are asked to sign noncompetition agreements for the first time after they have been employed for a number of years.
+30 Additionally, employees are often frustrated when they are asked to sign noncompetition agreements for the first time after they have been employed for a number of years.
 Depending upon the jurisdiction, some state laws require employers to provide additional consideration in such circumstances, whereas some states do not.
 Employers may consider providing consideration even where it may not be required.

-&lt;sup>31 Indeed, some jurisdictions are now requiring that the employee be provided with notice of the noncompete agreement with the formal offer, or otherwise prior to commencement of employment.
-Those states are ME, MA, NH, OR, and WA, as well as the District of Columbia.
+31 Indeed, some jurisdictions are now requiring that the employee be provided with notice of the noncompete agreement with the formal offer, or otherwise prior to commencement of employment.
+Those states are Maine, Massachusetts, New Hampshire, Oregon and Washington, as well as the District of Columbia.
 Gauging from proposed legislation, this number is likely to increase.